 Final Thoughts on Corporate Information Security Solutions

 At the end of the day, if cyber hackers cannot access the personal information they are at a disadvantage if they are attempting to gain access to your corporate files.
-Although this does not make an impact for some businesses, those who work via social platforms must audit themselves frequently.
+Although this does not make an impact on some businesses, those who work via social platforms must audit themselves frequently.
 Sites like Facebook or Instagram provide a plethora of privacy settings and ways to safeguard yourself and your company online.

 Setting up protective measures can be draining.
 Making sure you are only on secured websites and social media platforms, and please stop opening unsolicited emails!
 No matter how catchy the subject line is, they are bad news 80% of the time.